 by Phil Johnson

-he artist currently known as "Johnny Dialectic" cited a snippet in his comment on Monday's post that put me onto an article buried somewhere in obscurity on the Web.
+he artist currently known as "Johnny Dialectic" cited a snippet in his comment on Monday's post that put me onto an article by Alan Rifkin that was at one time buried somewhere in obscurity on the Web.
 Although the only current Web-based html version of the article is untitled, undocumented, and badly formatted, I did a little research and discovered it was originally published in the 23 November 2003 Los Angeles Times Magazine.
 The title was "Jesus with a Genius Grant" (subhead: "Fuller Theological Seminary is Teaching that Smart Christians Can Have it All: Science and the Bible, Body and Soul, Left and Right.
 To Some, That’s Apocalypse Now.
 To Others, There’s No Turning Back.")